auth0/docs/articles/client-platforms/vanillajs/05-linking-accounts.md

   pkgType: 'js'
 }) %>

 In some situations, you may want the ability to link multiple user accounts.
 For example, if a user has signed up with email and password (which provides very little information about the user), you can ask the user to link their account to an `OAuth` provider like Facebook or Google to gain access to their social profile.
+For a detailed description of linking accounts, see the [full documentation](https://auth0.com/docs/link-accounts).

 ## Linking Accounts